vivaxgen/sra-repo/README.rst

 sra-repo also requires several external software to be installed:

-* NCBI SRA-Toolkit (can be obtained from https://github.com/ncbi/sra-tools)
+* NCBI SRA-Toolkit (can use Conda or be obtained from https://github.com/ncbi/sra-tools)

 * bcftools (can use Conda or download/install manually from https://htslib.org)

 * GNU parallel (comes in almost all Linux distributions)

+If all requirements are going to be manually installed (ie. not using Conda), all requirements can be installed in $MAIN_ROOT/opt where MAIN_ROOT is the main root directory of sra-repo repository (eg. /shared/SRA with the above example).

 [to be continued]